NO CHILD SHOULD GO HUNGRY

 We help hungry kids!
 Inspired by the vision of Carm Staker, the founder of HUSD Hungry Kids, we serve the children in the Humboldt Unified School District (HUSD) that have been recommended by school staff as students that may not have access to adequate weekend meals.

-Last year, 62.5% of the children in the ten HUSD Schools were eligible for free and reduced meals at school 5 days a week during the school year.
+Last year, 52% of the children in the 10 HUSD Schools were eligible for free and reduced meals at school five days a week during the school year.

 The Hungry Kids project goes a BIG step further, by sending these children home on weekends with food packs filled with healthy food.